kteoh37/bftu_cross_border/README.md

 The FKRSU index focuses on the overall stance of capital account restrictions (ka) and their inflow (kai) and outflow (kao) components.
 These indices are composed of 32 subcategories, covering 6 types of instruments: capital and money market securities, collective investment securities, derivatives, credit operations, direct investment, and real estate.

 This index replicates and expands upon Fernandez et al. (2016) using our LLM-based approach.
-While the original FKRSU index covers 100 countries from 1995 to 2019, this index expands coverage until 2023 for 195 countries.
+While the original FKRSU index covers 100 countries from 1995 to 2019, this index expands coverage until 2023 for 195 countries. *We recomemend that users start the series from 1999 (due coverage issues in the AREAER during the transition of the reporting structure between 1995-1998).*

 **Excel file:**
 - `excel_files/FKRSU_LLM.xlsx`